dmikey/go-vite-app-p2p/README.md

 This repo contains a starter base, which will help create a React/Typescript/Vite Front End, that is powered by a Golang backend.
 Tied together using google `proto3`.

 You can simply distribute your binary application, which will contain a front end, and the webserver to power it together.
-It wil automatically open a user's Web Browser as it's primary UI Window.
+It will automatically open a user's Web Browser as it's primary UI Window.

 Using `--headless` and `--port` you can specify some options, to transport or build and distribute this as a working web app where you need it.